 Rewarded videos can be deployed within your apps using a variety of methods — such as through offerwalls or native integrations — provided users are given the opportunity to opt-in to the viewing experience.
 This unique style of value-exchange advertising makes rewarded videos an ideal method for monetizing apps that benefit players, developers, and advertisers alike while ensuring the best possible user experience.

-Unlike most traditional forms of mobile advertising, rewarded video benefits both the user and the publisher.
+Unlike most traditional forms of mobile advertising, rewarded video ads benefit the user and the publisher.
 The format encourages users to engage with in-app placements as a means of accruing virtual goods and/or currency, while its opt-in nature ensures interactions take place at a convenient time.
 Developers and advertisers benefit from standard app monetization features, which are maximized by regular interactions with retained users.

-Developers and publishers that implement rewarded videos have seen the following measurable benefits:
+Developers and publishers that implement rewarded video ads have seen the following measurable benefits:

 The Tapjoy SDK contains comprehensive video advertising capabilities for developers, including interstitial and rewarded video formats.
 Developers and publishers looking to implement rewarded videos in their apps can take advantage of our plug and play solutions today and start generating more ad revenue.